 Heck, even the crazy 2000 presidential race, replete with push card ballots and dangling chads, leaving Americans in limbo for 36 days, did not prompt a hand ballot recount.
 The complicated Florida election law and questionable ballot selections prompted 47 lawsuits in Florida, and ultimately, the winner between candidates George Bush and Vice President Al Gore was decided by the U.S. Supreme Court.

 So here we go again.
 All eyes are focused on Broward County and hoping on a swift and legitimate decision.
-Godspeed Florida.We value your comments!
-Please weigh in on our comment section below.
+Godspeed Florida.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com